tpeterka/mpas-o-workflow/README.md

 # cores_per_node = 4
 ```

-### First time: create test case for the executable
+### First time: create a test case for the executable

 Assumes that `load_dev_compass_1.3.0-alpha.2.sh` is the name of the conda environment load script created initially